allpix-squared/allpix-squared/doc/usermanual/10_devtools/_index.md

 ---
 # SPDX-FileCopyrightText: 2022 CERN and the Allpix Squared authors
 # SPDX-License-Identifier: CC-BY-4.0
-title: "Development Tools & Continuous Integration"
+title: "Development Tools & CI"
 description: "A few tools to ease development and help to maintain a high code quality."
 weight: 10
 ---